Table of Contents

 - If you have frequent pain in your feet, legs, or back, custom orthotics might help to improve your workouts.

 - If you’re a woman with wide feet, shopping for men’s shoes may help you find a better fit.

 - Wearing compression gear is one of the trendiest ways to work out, with some products claiming their infrared technology promotes circulation and speeds recovery.

 - For people with fibromyalgia, tight clothing can be unbearable.
 Choose loose-fitting clothes that allow you a good range of motion.

 - Don’t put off exercise just because you don’t have the right clothes.
 If you’re working out at home, there’s no reason you can’t wear pajamas or whatever’s most comfortable to you.

-- For exercise in colder weather, choose a soft, breathable material like merino wool or Tencel to keep you warm while wicking moisture away from your skin.
+- When exercising in colder weather, choose a soft, breathable material like merino wool or Tencel to keep you warm while wicking moisture away from your skin.

 Taking care of your body after you exercise reduces soreness and makes it easier to sustain your daily exercise routine.

 - If you belong to a gym or local community center, treat yourself to some post-workout time in the sauna or whirlpool.